-Narcissism is one of the curses of the modern world.
-Whether it’s Selfies or public nose picking, it’s odious and it should be banned.
+Narcissism is a curse of modern life.
+Whether it’s selfies or public nose picking, it’s odious and it should be banned.
 Thusly, we arrive at Superman and his insistence he uses “super” in his moniker.

 This simply isn’t enough material to qualify anyone as “super”.
 Planes fly, but you don’t call them Super Planes do you?
 As you can see, Superman is, therefore, a degenerate.